johnperry-math/AoC2015/README.md

 I finally got it to record the successful combinations, so I should be able to improve it to track only the number of minimal ones, but it's gotten late, so I'll wait until another time, if at all.

+### 💡 Day 18: Like a GIF For Your Yard

+It's another light show, only with fewer lights and animation.

+In part 1, you play Conway's game of Life.

+In part 2, you repeat, but keep the corners lit.

+#### Unusual tools

+Nothing unusual at this point.
+(Same code solves both parts.)

+#### Experience

+Fun and easy, but a little confusing.
+The example has the corners already lit for part 2, whereas my input does not.
+How does one proceed in this case: wait until the corners light up, then keep them lit?
+Or manually light them?
+I chose the latter and it worked out.